From Willow Tree to Cricket Bat – the Journey of a blade.

 Why Willow?

-Cricket bats must be made from wood, as per MCC law 5.3.2, when being used in any form of organised cricket & English Willow or Salix Alba Caerulea has been the material of choice for centuries!Technically a hard wood, its ability to retain a high moisture content, and criss-cross structure gives it the ideal balance between mechanical strength and elasticity, thanks to its high lignin content, to be used as a ‘bat’.
+Cricket bats must be made from wood, as per MCC law 5.3.2, when being used in any form of organised cricket & English Willow or Salix Alba Caerulea has been the material of choice for centuries!Technically a hard wood, its ability to retain a high moisture content, and criss-cross structure gives it the ideal balance between mechanical strength and elasticity, thanks to its high lignin content, to be used as a ‘bat’

 English willow is not the only type on the market, Kashmir willow grown in India is another common material.
-Although it is effectively the same plant, due to the soil and environmental conditions Kashmir willow is more fibrous making blades denser, reducing the elasticity of the fibres leading to a generally inferior performance hence it is used in low end adult and junior bats
+Although it is effectively the same plant, due to the soil and environmental conditions Kashmir willow is more fibrous making blades denser, reducing the elasticity of the fibres leading to a generally inferior

 Blades are grown not built!